The Shape of Learning Curves: a Review: Discussion and Conclusion

 \subsection{Open Theoretical Questions}

-There are two rather specific theoretical questions that we would like to draw attention to.
-Both are concerned with the monotonicity of a learner.
+There are two specific theoretical questions that we would like to ask.
+Both are concerned with the monotonicity.

-The first one asks whether maximum likelihood estimators for well-specified models behave monotonically.
-Likelihood estimation, being a century-old, classical technique \cite{fisher1912absolute,stigler2007epic}, has been heavily studied, both theoretically and empirically.
+One interesting question that remains is whether monotonic learners can be created for losses other than 0-1, unbounded ones in particular.
+Specifically, we wonder whether maximum likelihood estimators for well-specified models behave monotonically.
+Likelihood estimation, being a century-old, classical technique \cite{stigler2007epic}, has been heavily studied, both theoretically and empirically.
 In much of the theory developed, the assumption that one is dealing with a correctly specified model is common, but we are not aware of any results that demonstrate that better models are obtained with more data.
-The question is interesting for the likelihood exactly because this estimator has been extensively studied already and still plays a central role in statistics and abutting fields.
+The question is interesting because this estimator has been extensively studied already and still plays a central role in statistics and abutting fields.

-The second question is broader: for standard classification and regression problems, among the consistent learners are there monotonic ones?
-We saw that we could make them more monotonic in some settings, but the question is whether making them strictly monotonic is possible as well.
-Is there a general solution?
-Interestingly, specifically for universally consistent classification rules, Devroye et al. \cite[page 106]{Devroye1996} conjecture that this is not possible.
+Secondly, as ERM remains one of the primary inductive principles in machine learning, another question that remains interesting---and which was raised in \cite{loog2019minimizers,bousquet2022monotone} as well, is when ERM \emph{will} result in monotonic curves?